Denny's: History

-Denny's main offices were located in La Mirada, California, until 1989.
-At that time, the office was first moved to Irvine, California and subsequently moved to the Spartanburg, South Carolina, headquarters of the parent company Trans World Corporation (TW Corporation) that acquired Denny's in 1987.
+Denny's main offices were in La Mirada, California, until 1989.
+At that time, the office was first moved to Irvine, California, and subsequently moved to the Spartanburg, South Carolina headquarters of the parent company Trans World Corporation (TW Corporation) that acquired Denny's in 1987.
 In 1992, private equity firm, Kohlberg Kravis Roberts acquired a 47% interest in TW Corporation, later known as The Flagstar Companies, and encouraged the company to sell non-core businesses.
 On July 12, 1997, Flagstar, Denny's parent company, filed for Chapter 11 bankruptcy.
 Eventually, Denny's operations dominated the parent company to such an extent that The Flagstar Companies changed its name again to Denny's Corporation.
-It now trades on the NASDAQ under the symbol DENN.
+It trades on the NASDAQ under the DENN symbol.

-From 1990 through 1996, Denny's offered a free meal to anyone on their birthday.
-The offer included a limited number of meal options from a special birthday menu.
-The promotion began in the 1990s; though occasionally individual franchises had offered it before that time.
-Because too many people went to Denny's more than once on their birthdays, the management had to restrict the rules to only one meal per person, per birthday, only on the actual birthday, with proof of legal birth date required, such as a driver's license, other photo ID, or a birth certificate.
-Since 2009, the restaurant chain has offered a free Birthday Build-Your-Own Slam on the customer's birthday.

-In 1994, Denny's began renovating its stores, with a lighter color scheme; select locations also began serving Baskin-Robbins ice cream for a short time.
+In 1994, Denny's began renovating its stores with a lighter color scheme; select locations also began serving Baskin-Robbins ice cream for a short time.
 Houston, Texas, was the test market for the chain-wide renovation.

+Along with their famous breakfasts and hamburgers, Denny’s introduced the Beyond Burger as a vegetarian alternative in 2020.
+It was discontinued in 2023 and replaced with Dr. Praeger's California Veggie Patty.

 Denny's opened its first restaurant in Australia in December 1982, in the suburb of Forest Hill, Melbourne.
 The Australian franchise was owned by Ansett Australia and expanded into other states throughout the 1980s.
-However, changing tastes of the Australian consumer led to the sale of the chain in 1989 and its closure shortly thereafter.
+However, changing tastes of the Australian consumer led to the sale of the chain in 1989 and its closure shortly after that.

 Denny's Diner prototype

-Some of Denny's restaurants employ the "diner" concept, using modular buildings that resemble classic 1950s diners.
+Some Denny's restaurants employ the "diner" concept, using modular buildings resembling classic 1950s diners.
 In May 1997, the first Denny's Classic Diner was opened in Fort Myers, Florida.
 The diner concept was created by Ron, Marcia, Marc, and Todd York, the principals of Denny's Franchisee SWFRI, Inc. Today, there are about 40 Denny's Diners in the United States.
-Additionally, there are several diners that resemble the modular buildings but are actually stick construction.
+Additionally, several diners resemble modular buildings but are actually stick construction.